 Glutamate is a stimulating and excitatory neurotransmitter, while GABA is a calming neurotransmitter.

-Recently, Time Magazine had a cover titled “The Anti Antidepressant” highlighting that only 1/3 of the 300 million affected by depression respond to antidepressants.
+Recently, Time Magazine had a cover titled “The Anti Antidepressant” highlighting that 1/3 of the 300 million affected by depression do not respond to antidepressants.
 The cover article explored a new drug that practitioners are hoping is the answer.
 What is the drug?
 Ketamine.

 Ketamine may look familiar due to the mention in your Nutrition Genome Report under the Glutamate/GABA section.
 Or perhaps you have heard of it as the abused psychedelic club drug known as Special K. Here is the section from the Nutrition Genome Report: